Making it Work

 It is a five year programme to improve young Disabled people’s chances of employment and challenge the barriers to getting into work.
 Run by Inclusion London it will be delivered in partnership with Deaf and Disabled people’s organisations across London.
 It is funded by the City Bridge Trust.

-Our programme will build DDPOs capacity to deliver employment support using a rights based and social model approach.
+Our programme will build DDPOs’ capacity to deliver employment support, including setting up Supported Internships and training, using a rights based and social model approach.

 We will challenge old ideas about employment support and assumptions made about Disabled people, test out new models and support changes to policy and practice to remove barriers to employment.